danielkariv/DeepBinding/docs.md

 Didn't read yet but could mean we can avoid some deep and hard to run models, with much better performance, equaled networks. https://www.arxiv.org/abs/2306.11827

+# Solution:
+Sliding window for k-mers (k=6?) -> model (finds motifs) -> output is the score (label).
+Sum them up and have the final score.
+Yaron said that we can start by taking input.seq as negative score, and 1300nM.seq as positive.
+Later with RBP1.txt, we can compare to the scores we receives (using RNAcompete_sequences.txt).

+Sliding window can be maybe be done with Generators (too big data, needs to happen on fly, per batch). model, questionable how to design, it suppose to detect the motifs using the BnS and then we will use it to score the RNAcompete_sequences.txt.
+Basically making a model for each RBP. the scoring itself, doesn't seems to be learnt, and should be somewhat simple. using maybe sliding windows on the RNAcompete, we could score it like that?